buggyrace/buggy-race-about/docs/buggy-editor/running-replit.md

 ~/buggy-race-editor$ python app.py
 ```

-You can stop the app running by interrrupting it with Ctl-C (if the shell
+You can stop the app running by interrupting it with Ctl-C (if the shell
 doesn't have focus in that web page, clicking on the shell first).

 ## Initialising the database